-When it comes to oil finishes, tung oil is hard to skip because of its excellent features like being non-toxic and easy to work with and able to give enhanced look to any wood surface.
+When it comes to oil finishes, tung oil is hard to skip because of its excellent features like protecting wood from external elements, being non-toxic and giving an enhanced look to any wood surface.

-But that’s a quick snapshot and there’s a lot more to know about using tung oil on walnut.
+But that’s a quick snapshot and there’s a lot more to know!

-In this article, we’ll explore whether can you use tung oil on walnut, the advantages of using tung oil and how to apply tung oil perfectly on walnut, and many more.
+In this article, I’ll explore whether can you use tung oil on walnut, the advantages of using tung oil and how to apply tung oil perfectly on walnut, and many more.

 Furthermore, I’ll answer some frequently asked questions as well.